 Pianist Jobs in USA with Visa Sponsorship

 Pianist visa sponsorship requires demonstrating specialized musical ability and matching degree credentials.
-Most sponsored positions fall under H-1B or O-1 visas, with O-1 better suited for performers with extraordinary ability.
+Most sponsored positions fall under H-1B visa or O-1 visas, with O-1 better suited for performers with extraordinary ability.
 Classical pianists often qualify more easily than jazz or contemporary players due to formal training documentation.
 For detailed occupation requirements, see the O*NET profile.

 See All Pianist Jobs